Bega kwa Bega Uganda

 Projects of Group

 A number of individuals have sponsored Protected Springs, which enclose a water source preventing it becoming contaminated by animals, people or the environment.
-(BkB has built 130 Protected Springs to date)
+(BkB has built 246 clean, available water sources to date)

 More example projects are shown on the BkB web site and Facebook pages, which include sponsored walks, sponsored skydiving, quilt-making etc…

-Bega kwa Bega has been able to secure a number of large, one-off corporate donations, for example, the Laing Trust donated £10,500 to enable the Mobile Clinic to cover the costs of one visit per week for the Mobile Health Clinic for a year.
+Bega kwa Bega has been able to secure a number of large, one-off corporate donations, for example, we were recently awarded funds to cover the costs of the BkB administration in Uganda for a year, amounting to £45,000.

-Another great example is the Vibrant Village Foundation, in Oregon, which recently agreed to fund up to $107,918 (about £75,000) for major BkB projects over a two year period through to July 31st 2017!
+Another great example is the Vibrant Village Foundation, in Oregon, which originally agreed to fund up to $107,918 (about £75,000) for major BkB projects over a two year period through to July 31st 2017.
+Then in October 2017, they launched the second project to cover a further four villages.
+The villages of Bukondo, Mpatta, Buzibaand Ngondwe in Wakiso District were chosen with advice from the ‘local authority’ because these villages have few government health facilities, food shortages due to poor farming practices, poor quality seeds together with moderate to acute malnutrition and poor hygiene.

-The VVF grant allows Bega kwa Bega to drill 4 deep boreholes for domestic and agricultural use; establish 4 community demo gardens, provide training in organic farming techniques, soil conservation, water management, diversified diets and nutrition.
-In addition, training in business management skills; provide basic healthcare service via Bega Kwa Bega’s mobile clinic; and provide business inputs and materials to 40 small business owners in Wagaba, Namagera, Kamuli, and Kabagezi villages.
+The VVF grant allows Bega kwa Bega to drill 4 deep boreholes for domestic and agricultural use; establish 4 community demonstration gardens, provide training in organic farming techniques, soil conservation, water management, diversified diets and nutrition.
+In addition, training in business management skills; provide basic healthcare service via Bega Kwa Bega’s mobile clinic; and provide business inputs and materials to small business owners in the villages.